-- Category 1: Land Development Applications;

-- Category 2: Land Use Applications;

-- Category 3: Traditional Use Applications; and
+- Category 1: Land Development Applications; - Category 2: Land Use Applications, Traditional Use Applications and Temporary Use Applications

-- Category 4: Temporary Use Applications.

-No appeals for Category 4 applications shall be entertained
+No appeals for Temporary Use applications shall be entertained

-(1) Land Development applications are applications for: CATEGORY 1

-- (a) the establishment of a township or the extension of the boundaries of a township; - (b) the amendment of an existing scheme or land use scheme by the rezoning of land; - (c) subject to subsection (2)(f), the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (d) the amendment or cancellation in whole or in part of a General Plan of a township; - (e) the subdivision and consolidation of any land other than a subdivision and consolidation which is provided for as a Category 2 application; - (f) permanent closure of any public place; - (g) all applications for the restriction of access to a public road in terms of the Rationalization of Local Government Affairs Act, 1998 (Act No. 10 of 1998); - (h) any consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or Land Use Scheme; - (i) instances where the Municipality acting on its own accord wishes to remove, amend a restrictive or obsolete condition, servitude or reservation registered against the title deed of a property or properties which may also arise out of a condition of establishment of a township or any other legislation;

-(j) any consent or approval provided for in a Provincial law.
+- (1) Land Development applications are applications for: CATEGORY 1 - the establishment of a township or the extension of the boundaries of a township; - (b) the amendment of an existing scheme or land use scheme by the rezoning of land; (above 20Ha) - (c) permanent closure of any public place; - (d) the subdivision and consolidation of any land other than a subdivision and consolidation which is provided for as a Category 2 application (as affected by National and provincial laws) - (e) all applications for the restriction of access to a public road in terms of the Rationalization of Local Government Affairs Act, 1998 (Act No. 10 of 1998); - (f) the amendment of the use of land in instances where such amendment will have a high impact development on the community; - (g) all applications that have national interest. - (h) the amendment or cancellation in whole or in part of a General Plan of a township; - (i) any consent or approval provided for in a Provincial law. - (j) prospecting rights granted in terms of the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - (2) Land Use applications are applications for:

-(2) Land Use applications are applications for: CATEGORY 2
+CATEGORY 2

-- (a) the subdivision of any land where such subdivision is expressly provided for in a Land Use Scheme; - (b) the consolidation of any land; - (c) the simultaneous subdivision, under circumstances contemplated in paragraph (a) and consolidation of land; - (d) the consent use or special consent use provided for in terms of an existing scheme or Land Use Scheme i.e. Guest House, Place of Public Worship, Place of Instruction, Overnight Accommodation, Service Industry, Place of Amusement, Telecommunication Mast, etc. - (e) the consent of the Municipality for any land use purpose or departure or deviation in terms of a Land Use Scheme or existing scheme which does not constitute a land development application; - (f) the removal, amendment or suspension of a restrictive title condition relating to the density of residential development on a specific erf where the residential density is regulated by a Land Use Scheme in operation. - (3) Traditional use applications relate to communal land and are applications for: CATEGORY 3 - (a) the amendment of the use of land in instances where such amendment will have a high impact development on the community; and - (b) any other amendment of the traditional use of communal land i.e. Spaza Shop, Crèche, Cultural School for Boys, any other application that is related to cultural activities, etc; - (4) Temporary use applications are applications that do not result in an amendment of the Land Use Scheme and are: CATEGORY 4 - (a) prospecting rights granted in terms of the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - (b) any other application for temporary use submitted in accordance with the By-Law of the Municipality. - (5) The division of functions as contemplated in section 35(3) of the Act between a Land Development Officer and a District Municipal Planning Tribunal is set out in section 31.
+- (a) the amendment of an existing scheme or land use scheme by the rezoning of land; (less than 19.99Ha) - (b) subject to subsection (2)(f), the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (c) any consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or Land Use Scheme; - (d) instances where the Municipality acting on its own accord wishes to remove, amend a restrictive or obsolete condition, servitude or reservation registered against the title deed of a property or properties which may also arise out of a condition of establishment of a township or any other legislation - the subdivision of any land where such subdivision is expressly provided for in a Land Use Scheme; - (f) the consolidation of any land; - (g) the simultaneous subdivision and consolidation of land; - (h) the consent use or special consent use provided for in terms of an existing scheme or Land Use Scheme i.e. Guest House, Place of Public Worship, Place of Instruction, Overnight Accommodation, Service Industry, Place of Amusement, Telecommunication Mast, etc. - the consent of the Municipality for any land use purpose or departure or deviation in terms of a Land Use Scheme or existing scheme which does not constitute a land development application; - (j) the removal, amendment or suspension of a restrictive title condition relating to the density of residential development on a specific erf where the residential density is regulated by a Land Use Scheme in operation. - (k) any consent relating to the use of communal land i.e. Spaza Shop, Crèche, Cultural School for Boys, any other application that is related to cultural activities, etc; - (I) any other application for temporary use submitted in accordance with the by-law of Maruleng Local Municipality - (3) The division of functions as contemplated in section 35(3) of the Act between a Land Development Officer and a District Municipal Planning Tribunal is set out in section 31.